Milly801/PhishingFostres/README.md

-🌐 PHISHING SIMULATION & TRAINING TOOL
+# 🌐 PhishFortress

-📖 DESCRIPTION
+## 📖 Description

-A web-based platform designed to reduce susceptibility to phishing attacks by enhancing user awareness and detection skills.
+A web-based platform designed to help users learn about and practice identifying phishing attacks through interactive training and simulations.

-Provides realistic simulations, instant feedback, personalized training, and performance analytics.

-💡 PROPOSED SOLUTION
+## 💡 Solution

-Simulates real-world phishing scenarios to test and train users in recognizing phishing attempts.
+- Provides realistic phishing simulations to test users' ability to identify phishing attempts
+- Offers basic feedback on whether an email is legitimate or a phishing attempt

-Offers immediate feedback and targeted training to improve user performance.
+- Includes training modules to improve phishing detection skills

-Tracks progress and generates analytics for organizations.

-✨KEY FEATURES

-🕵️ Realistic Phishing Simulations: Users receive simulated phishing emails that mimic real-world attacks.

-⚡ Instant Feedback: Interaction with phishing emails triggers immediate feedback explaining why they were phishing attempts.

-🎯 Personalized Training Modules: Targeted training based on individual performance to address weaknesses.

-📊 Performance Tracking & Analytics: Monitors user progress, identifies improvement areas, and generates organizational reports.
+## ✨ Key Features

+- **🕵️ Phishing Simulations**: Users can practice identifying phishing attempts through simulated scenarios
+- **📚 Training Modules**: Educational content to help users understand common phishing tactics
+- **📊 Basic Progress Tracking**: Monitor your improvement in identifying phishing attempts

-🚀 USAGE
+## 🚀 Usage

-Ideal for organizations to train employees on phishing detection and cybersecurity awareness.

-Access training modules and review progress using built-in analytics tools.
+- Access training modules to learn about phishing detection
+- Practice with simulated phishing scenarios
+- Track your progress in identifying phishing attempts

-🤝 CCONTRIBUTION
+## 🤝 Contribution

 Contributions are welcome!
-Suggest improvements or submit new ideas via pull requests.
+Feel free to suggest improvements or submit new ideas via pull requests.